 Given their relatively low price and the speed at which drone inspections are performed, companies can allow to run proper checks more often, leading to increased levels of safety.

 It’s not only pipe inspections where drones can make a big difference.
 In the case of gasoline or oil container inspections, technicians don’t have to climb into the containers (which is fairly dangerous), and there’s no need to build a scaffolding to examine the containers up close.
-With drones, technicians are kept safe and money is saved by not having to build a scaffolding, as well as by reducing the number of technicians needed to perform the job.

 How does it work?